ZarnackGroup/racoon_clip/docs/tutorial.rst

 Get an annotation
 ------------------
-First download a human genome assembly (as fasta) and genome annotation (as gtf).You can for examle get them from GENCODE: https://www.gencodegenes.org/human/
+First download a human genome assembly (as fasta) and genome annotation (as gtf).
+You can for examle get them from `GENCODE<https://www.gencodegenes.org/human/>`

 .. code:: bash